-Kuwait is a small Gulf country so expats will find getting around is relatively quick and easy.
-Public transport in Kuwait is not well developed and consists of buses and taxis.
-The majority of residents buy or rent a car to get around, or make use of taxis for short trips within Kuwait City.
+Kuwait is a small Gulf country, so expats will find getting around relatively quick and easy.
+That said, public transport in Kuwait is not well developed and consists of buses and taxis.
+The majority of residents buy or rent a car, or make use of taxis for short trips within Kuwait City.

 Driving in Kuwait

-Kuwait has an extensive road network and getting around by car is easy as most road signs are in Arabic and English.
+Kuwait has an extensive road network and commuting by car is easy, as most road signs are in Arabic and English.
 New arrivals will also appreciate the low cost of petrol.

 Most Western expats buy or rent a car for travel in Kuwait.
-Both used and new vehicles are widely available, and new arrivals could find themselves driving a car far more luxurious than what they had back home.
+Both used and new vehicles are widely available, and with lower prices on many vehicles, new arrivals can often afford something far more luxurious than what they had back home.

+Traffic law enforcement is strict, with a speed limit of 75 miles per hour (120km/h) on major highways and usually 28 miles per hour (45km/h) on urban roads.
+That said, this does not stop many local drivers from racing at high speeds, leading to many accidents.
 Cars drive on the right-hand side of the road in Kuwait.
-Traffic law enforcement is strict, with the speed limit on major highways being 75 miles per hour (120km/h) and on urban roads, usually 28 miles per hour (45km/h).
-However, this does not stop many local drivers from racing at high speeds, leading to many accidents.

 Expats should note that when their residence permit lapses or is cancelled, their Kuwaiti driver’s licence also becomes invalid.
 The licence only becomes valid again once the residence permit is renewed.